ProgmRuanSilva/havard/anotations/week_1.md

     after much pain and suffering, i make it function with fgets and atoi. and make directories for more mantainability. it was difficult learn more about pointers and types of values but i did't. i made a Makefile to compile more simply.

+    i made the section_one exercise with two possibilities: one declarin char before and fgets to do it more eficiency. and made with mylib get_int method, for more leability.